Esri/insights-scripting-guide/README.md

 ## General Features

 Python and R scripting features are distributed across the app.
-Shared scripts can be accessed from the _Add_ dialog, script  modules are accessed via the data pane and the editor console has many features.
-Refer to this table for an overview of scripting tool.
+Shared scripts can be accessed from the _Add_ dialog.
+Script modules and module options are accessed via the data pane.
+Lastly, the console itself has many features.
+Refer to this table for an overview of tools and capabilities.

 | Icon           | Tool Name | Description  |
 | :-------------: |:-------------:| :-----|